Lluna4/Jelly/README.md

 This project aims to be a simple minecraft server for me to learn but also to be as inclusive as possible, for now it has pronouns built in that can be changed with `/pronouns <pronouns>` but i also plan to provide support for plural systems in the future
 ## Dependencies
 I'm really glad that some amazing people created an awesome c++ library for json, without them this project would be impossible \
-And also thank you nlohmann for making [nlohmann/json](https://github.com/nlohmann/json) <3
+And also thank you nlohmann for making [nlohmann/json](https://github.com/nlohmann/json) <3 \
+Thank you @Mansitoh for the packets at [packets](https://github.com/Mansitoh/Minecraft-DataRegistry-Packet-Generator)